-Prior to joining WBIR, I spent three years reporting in Columbia, MO, while I completed my master's degree at the Missouri School of Journalism at the University of Missouri.
-During graduate school I worked for KOMU-TV (NBC), ABC News in New York City as a Carnegie Fellow with the Brian Ross Investigative Team, and also worked as a reporter/producer for NPR affiliate KBIA-FM.
-In 2008 I was fortunate enough to win an Emmy Award for my report on a U.S. World War II veteran's attempt to return a Japanese flag he stole from a prisoner of war during battle in the Philippines.
+Prior to joining WBIR, Jim spent three years reporting and anchoring in Columbia, Missouri, while he completed a master's degree at the Missouri School of Journalism at the University of Missouri.
+During graduate school, he worked for KOMU-TV (NBC), ABC News in New York City as a Carnegie Fellow with the Brian Ross Investigative Team, and served as a reporter/producer for NPR affiliate KBIA-FM.
+Jim also discovered a love of teaching while instructing broadcast journalism classes at Mizzou.

-I was born and raised in Zebulon, North Carolina, and completed my undergraduate degree in communications from East Carolina University in 1999.
-I met my wife, Ellen, at ECU and have been blessed to have her by my side ever since.
+Born and raised in the small town of Zebulon, North Carolina, he completed an undergraduate degree in broadcasting and communications from East Carolina University in 1999.
+Jim met his wife, Ellen, while they were students at ECU.

-When I'm not at work, I enjoy spending time with my wife and our dog, Duncan.
-Other personal interests include the great live music scene in East Tennessee, computers, World War II aviation, and almost all sports.
+When not at work, Jim enjoys spending time with his wife and their dog, Duncan.
+Other personal interests include the great live music scene in East Tennessee, computers, World War II aviation, craft breweries, and almost all sports.